-Another of Pokhara's natural wonders that unfailingly interests visitors is the SetiGandakiriver.
-Flowing right through the city, the boisterous river runs completely underground at places.
-Amazingly, at certain points the river appears hardly two meters wide.
+The Seti Gandaki river is another of Pokhara's natural wonders that unfailingly interests visitors.
+The river runs completely underground at places.
+Amazingly, at specific points, the river appears hardly two meters wide.
 But its depth is quite beyond imagination (over 20 meters).MahendraPul, a small bridge near the old Mission Hospital, provides a perfect view of the river's dreadful rush and the deep gorge made by its powerful flow.

-Locally known as the PataleChhango (Hell's Fall).
-Devi's Fall (also known as Devin's and David's) is a lovely waterfall lying about two kilometers south-west of the Pokhara airport on the Siddhartha Highway.
-Legend has it that a trekker (Devin, David) was washed away by the PardiKhola and mysteriously disappeared down into an underground passage beneath the fall.
+They are locally known as the PataleChhango (Hell's Fall).
+Devi's Fall (also known as Devin's and David's) is a lovely waterfall lying about two kilometers southwest of the Pokhara airport on the Siddhartha Highway.
+Legend has it that a trekker (Devin, David) was washed away by the Pardi Khola and mysteriously disappeared down into an underground passage beneath the fall.

 The Old Bazaar

-The old bazaar is also home to one of Pokhara's most important shrines'.
+The old bazaar is also home to one of Pokhara's most important shrines.
 Locally called the Bindhyabasini Mandir, this white dome-like structure dominates a spacious stone-paved courtyard built atop a shady hillock.
-It is dedicated to Goddess Bhagwati, yet another manifestation of Shakti.
-The park-like grounds offer a fine picnic area, and on Saturdays and Tuesdays when devotees flock there to offer sacrifices, it takes on a festive local flavor.
+This temple worships Goddess Bhagwati, another manifestation of Shakti.
+The park-like grounds offer a delicate picnic area, and on Saturdays and Tuesdays, when devotees flock there to offer sacrifices, it takes on a festive local flavor.

-The Pokhara Museum, located between the bus stop and MahendraPul, reflects the ethnic mosaic of western Nepal.
-The lifestyles and history of ethnic groups such as Gurungs, Thakalis and Tharus are attractively displayed through models, photographs and artefacts.
+The Pokhara Museum, located between the bus stop and Mahendra Pul, reflects the ethnic mosaic of western Nepal.
+The lifestyles and history of ethnic groups such as Gurungs, Thakalis, and Tharus through models, photographs, and artifacts.
 One major attraction is a display highlighting the newly-discovered remains of an 8000-year-old settlement in Mustang.
 Open daily, except Tuesdays and holidays, from 10 am to 5 pm.